-Seaver College's Theatre programs, ranked by OnStage as #2 in the nation's B.A. in Theatre Programs, prepare students for careers in acting, directing, media production, music, and production design by teaching students the professional skills needed for real-world application.
-Our theatre arts students help to shape the cultural environment at Seaver by participating in University productions in our state-of-the-art facilities.
+Our theatre arts majors become intellectually and artistically prepared for careers in acting, directing, media production, music, and production design by teaching students the professional skills needed for real-world application.
+Our students help enrich the cultural environment at Seaver College by participating in University productions in our state-of-the-art facilities.

-Our Bachelor of Arts in Theatre Arts prepares students for immediate professional work, teaching, or graduate studies, while also enriching the cultural environment of the University and the surrounding communities.
-With a Bachelor of Arts in Theatre Arts, students choose between three areas of emphasis:
+The bachelor of arts degree in theatre arts prepares students for immediate professional work, teaching, or graduate studies, while also enriching the cultural environment of the University and the surrounding communities.
+With a bachelor of arts degree in theatre arts, students choose between three areas of emphasis:

 - Acting: Learn about Stanislavsky acting principles, classical authors, advanced voice and movement techniques, prominent master teachers, and celebrity artists.

-- Directing: Learn the methods of new play development, deep dramaturgical analysis, and the hands-on experience of producing shows.
+- Directing: Explore the methods of new play development, deep dramaturgical analysis, and the hands-on experience of producing shows.

-The Bachelor of Arts in Theatre and Music combines the benefits of the distinguished faculty, leading soloists, and top studio professionals of the Pepperdine music department with the intensive performance training of the Theatre Program.
-As the home to one of the nation's top opera-training programs, our program offers students the opportunity to develop superior singing skills and apply them in performance.
-Students may also take music-theatre dance training.
+The bachelor of arts degree in theatre and music combines the benefits of the distinguished faculty, leading soloists, and top studio professionals of the Pepperdine music department with the intensive performance training of the theatre program.
+As the home to one of the nation's top opera-training programs, we offer students the opportunity to develop superior singing skills and apply them in performance.
+Students may also take musical theatre dance training.